A-Archives-and-Forks/luckygametools.github.io/cdk_en.md

 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-7261994485465423"
      crossorigin="anonymous"></script>

-# At present, it is only open to users who have donated before.
+# CDK Exchange ->Robot Usage Guide (At present, it is only open to users who have donated before.
 When donating, some CDKs will be given as gifts.
-In the future, you can continue to donate to the group owner to obtain more CDKs
+In the future, you can continue to donate to the group owner to obtain more CDKs)

 # Precautions for use：